Social Media Safety Day Sees Record ‘Les is More’ Turnout

 As important as futureproofing is, Karsh asked the panel about how to spot the warning signs of addiction now for children currently active on social media.

-“The most common thing I see in my clinic is a child who gets very angry and throws a tantrum, or a similar reaction for teenagers when their device is taken away,” Asher said.
+“The most common thing I see in my clinic is a child who gets very angry and throws a tantrum, or a similar reaction for teenagers, when their device is taken away,” Dr. Asher said.
 “The addiction is so strong that it elicits such an intense emotional response.”
-She also advised parents to follow the American Academy of Pediatrics guidelines that anything more than two hours of screen time a day can lead to mood disorders and other related problems.
+She also advised parents to follow the American Academy of Pediatrics’ guidelines that anything more than two hours of screentime a day can lead to mood disorders and other related problems.

-“I would start at the elementary school level, or maybe even kindergarten, to have this discussion and make sure there’s enough community buy-in,” Asher said.
+“I would start at the elementary school level, or maybe even kindergarten, to have this discussion and make sure there’s enough community buy-in.”
+Dr. Asher said.

-Friedman and Vice Mayor Sharona Nazarian closed the session with a special presentation of an award for Commissioner Rosenthal from the Health and Safety Commission, whose idea it was to have this program.
-Friedman also declared Sept.
-4 as “Social Media Safety Day,” signaling the city’s commitment to continue to honor and advocate for this issue moving forward.
+Mayor Friedman and Vice Mayor Nazarian closed the session with a special presentation of an award for Chairperson Erica Felsenthal and Vice Chairperson Helena M. Rosenthal from the Health and Safety Commission, whose idea it was to have this program.
+Mayor Friedman also declared September 4 as “Social Media Safety Day,” signaling the City’s commitment to continue to honor and advocate for this issue moving forwards.